ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The Butterflies of Massachusetts

-The little Pepper and Salt Skipper is aptly named for its distinctive white on mottled gray ventral hind wing pattern.
+Pepper and Salt Skipper is aptly named for its distinctive white on mottled gray ventral hind wing pattern.
 The greenish-yellow cast of the basal front wing, seen in this dorsal photo, is also a useful field mark.
 This and the Common Roadside Skipper are our two representatives of the large and widespread Amblyscirtes or Roadside-Skipper genus, and neither is very common here.
-Pepper-and-Salt is the more habitat-restricted of the two.
-Although fairly adaptable and widespread, its preferred habitat is damp to medium-dry northern woodlands, at medium to high elevations, while the Common Roadside also frequents dry barrens habitats.
+Pepper-and-Salt is the more habitat-restricted.
+Although fairly adaptable and widespread, it prefers damp to medium-dry northern woodlands, at medium to high elevations, while the Common Roadside also frequents dry barrens habitats.

 Pepper and Salt is not a coastal plain species anywhere along the eastern North American coast (Shapiro 1974).
 It is common in the forests of northern New England, Ontario and Quebec, and through the southeastern states only in the mountains (Opler and Krizek 2004; Cech 2005; Layberry 1998).
-The central and northeastern Massachusetts highlands and northern Connecticut constitute the eastern edge of its range in southern New England (Map 109 below).
-In Connecticut the species is rare and of Special Concern status (O’Donnell, Gall and Wagner 2007).
+The central and northeastern Massachusetts uplands and northern Connecticut constitute the eastern edge of its range in southern New England (Map 109 below; and map, O’Donnell, Gall and Wagner 2007).

 Photo: Oxbow National Wildlife Refuge, Harvard, Mass., F Model, 5-18-2006

-Samuel Scudder at Harvard was the first to describe and name this species, although it was figured but not named by Abbot in Georgia about 1800, in what is probably the very earliest report of this skipper.
+Samuel Scudder at Harvard was the first to describe and name this species, although it was figured but not named by Abbot in Georgia about 1800, in what is probably the very earliest report of this New World skipper.
 In the tradition of giving Native American names to skippers, Scudder called this one Amblyscirtes samoset in his 1889 work.
 Samoset was chief of a northern group allied with the Wampanoags.
 He introduced Chief Massasoit to the Pilgrims and became, like Massasoit, an important Pilgrim ally.
-A few years earlier, Scudder (1862) had called this skipper both hegon and samoset, thinking that he had two different species.
+A few years earlier, Scudder (1862) had called this skipper both hegon and samoset, thinking that he had two different species (it turned out that hegon was simply the female form).
 The name ‘hegon’ is probably a contraction of Mohegan; the Mohegans lived in Connecticut and, led by Chief Uncas, supported the English during King Philip’s War (Zirlin 1995).
 Because Scudder had used the name hegon first, it was given precedence.

-In the 1880's, in addition to such expected northern and elevated localities as Norway, Maine, and the White Mountains, Scudder also had Pepper and Salt specimens from some rather surprising low-elevation locations in Massachusetts-- Amherst, Springfield, Belmont and Milford (1889:1590-2).
-These were areas where collectors were active.
-Still, Scudder considered Pepper and Salt “rare,” and it continued to be “very rare” through the 1930’s, according to Farquhar (1934).
-Farquhar is able to add the locations of Wollaston (F. S. Sprague), and Mt.
+In the 1880's, Scudder considered Pepper and Salt Skipper to be "nowhere abundant," including in New England.
+It was most easily found in northern and elevated localities such as Norway, Maine, and the White Mountains, but Scudder also knew of specimens from four surprising low-elevation locations in Massachusetts-- Amherst and Springfield in "the valley" and Belmont and Milford in the east (1889:1590-2).
+The MCZ has later F. H. Sprague specimens from Wollaston (June 1895) and Malden (June 1896).
+Through the 1930's this species continued to be “very rare”, according to Farquhar (1934).
+Farquhar is able to add the locations of Wollaston (F. H. Sprague), and Mt.
 Holyoke (Forbes), to Scudder's list, but they do not extend the known range much.
-Neither Pepper and Salt nor Common Roadside Skipper were found on Martha's Vineyard or Nantucket (Jones and Kimball 1943), and there are no mid-twentieth specimens at Boston University.
+Nor does a 1940's Wellesley specimen by V. Nabokov in the MCZ.
+Neither Pepper and Salt Skipper nor Common Roadside Skipper was found on Martha's Vineyard or Nantucket (Jones and Kimball 1943).

 There is not enough information to judge whether this skipper increased or decreased in Massachusetts up to the time of Scudder, though one might suspect decline because of the decrease in forests.
 As Scudder noted, “The rarity of this butterfly tempts one to enquire into its cause; especially as the insect belongs to a group which usually abounds in individuals (1889: 1592).”

-By the 1960’s there is a sense that this skipper may be increasing in numbers in eastern Massachusetts, as documented in Lepidopterists’ Society reports and correspondence.
-In 1965 Charles G. Oliver, reporting for the Acton area, said Amblyscirtes samoset and Arctic Skipper were both abundant in late May in the dry brushy pine woods in his area.
+In the 1960’s and 1970's, Lepidopterists' Society reports and correspondence suggest that Pepper and Salt Skipper may have been increasing in numbers in eastern Massachusetts.
+In 1965 Charles G. Oliver, reporting for the Acton area, said that both A. samoset and Arctic Skipper were abundant in late May in the dry brushy pine woods in his area.
 He did not list these as “new occurrences” for this locality, though several other species were so listed.
-In 1966 William D. Winter collected Pepper and Salt in Dover, and in 1973 he found it in Fowl Meadow Canton, and in Dunstable (specimens in the MCZ).
+In fact, he had collected one on nearby Mt.
+Wachusett on June 5, 1957 (specimen at Yale).
+In 1966 Oliver found one in Wellesley, and William D. Winter collected Pepper and Salt in Dover.
+In 1973 Winter found two specimens in Canton Fowl Meadow, and one in Dunstable (specimens in the MCZ), while J. S. Ingraham found it in Dedham (specimen at Yale).
+It was documented for Berkshire County on 2 July 1972, Becket, L. F. Gall (Yale).
 In 1974 and 1975, Darryl Willis reported the discovery of a colony of A. samoset in Sherborn, in the area today known as the Sherborn power line.
-The butterflies were present from late May or early June, and specimens were taken on June 21, and June 24, 1974 (Lep.
+The butterflies were present from late May or early June, and specimens were taken on June 21 and 24, 1974 (Lep.
 Soc.
 Seas.
 Sum. and Correspondence, 1959-1981).
-This and Milford represented the furthest southeast known locations at that time.
+This Sherborn occurrence and Scudder's 19th century Milford report represent the furthest southeast known locations up to that time, or indeed today.

 Host Plants and Habitat

-Pepper and Salt’s known host grasses are several: mainly River Oats (Chasmanthium [Uniola] latifolia), Indian Grass (Sorghastrum nutans), and Kentucky Bluegrass (Poa pratensis) (Scott 1986; Opler and Krizek 1984).
+Pepper and Salt Skipper’s known host grasses are several: mainly river oats (Chasmanthium [Uniola] latifolia), indian grass (Sorghastrum nutans), and Kentucky bluegrass (Poa pratensis) (Scott 1986; Opler and Krizek 1984).
 We do not have any information about what host plant this species actually uses in the wild in Massachusetts.
-The 1990-95 Connecticut Atlas reared it on Kentucky Bluegrass and other Poa spp. in the lab, but the extent of use of those grasses in the wild is not known.
-Fowl Mannagrass (Glyceria striata) is reported for West Virginia (Allen 1997).
-River Oats is not native to or much found in Massachusetts, but Indian Grass and Fowl Mannagrass are native and widespread, and Kentury Bluegrass, of course, is introduced, widespread, and common (Sorrie and Somers 1999; Magee and Ahles 1999).
+The 1990-95 Connecticut Atlas reared it on Kentucky bluegrass and other Poa spp. in the lab, but the extent of use of those grasses in the wild is not known.
+Fowl mannagrass (Glyceria striata) is reported for West Virginia (Allen 1997).
+River oats is not native to or much found in Massachusetts, but indian grass and fowl mannagrass are native and widespread, and Kentury bluegrass, of course, is introduced, widespread, and common (Cullina et al. 2011; Magee and Ahles 1999).
 The limiting factors for Pepper and Salt in Massachusetts may not be so much the presence or absence of host plants, but rather habitat, elevation, and climate.

 Relative Abundance Today